vamsicharanadari/zip-listener/zip-listener-PRD.md

 # Product Requirements Document (PRD)

 **Project Title:** Automated Folder Listener & ZIP Extractor
-**Author:** [Your Name]
+**Author:** Vamsi Charan Adari
-**Date:** [Today’s Date]
+**Date:** 2025-09-20
 **Version:** 2.0

 ---

 ## 1. Objective

-Create a **Dockerized background service** that continuously monitors a specified folder for incoming `.zip` files.
+Create a Windows-based background process (Docker container) that continuously monitors a specified folder for incoming `.zip` files.
 Whenever a `.zip` file appears:

-- Automatically extract its contents.
+- Automatically extract its contents into a **folder named after the `.zip` file**.
-- Move the extracted contents into a **destination folder**, flattening any nested folders.
+- Move the extracted folder into a target destination folder.
-- **Delete the `.zip` file after successful extraction and transfer.**
+- **Delete the `.zip` file after successful extraction.**
 - Handle deletion errors gracefully (e.g., if the file is locked).
-- Run persistently in the background as a Docker container.
-- Automatically process any `.zip` files left in the monitored folder at startup (resilient to downtime).
-- Support concurrent processing of multiple `.zip` files.
+- Keep running persistently using **periodic polling**, compatible with Windows Docker bind mounts.

 ---

 ## 2. Scope

 ### In Scope

-- Monitor a **source folder** continuously.
+- Monitor a **source folder** continuously using **periodic polling**.
-- Detect new `.zip` files immediately upon arrival.
+- Detect new `.zip` files immediately (polling interval configurable).
-- Extract contents of the `.zip` file.
+- Extract contents of the `.zip` file into a folder named after the `.zip`.
-- Flatten folder structure: if the `.zip` contains a folder, its contents should be moved directly into the destination folder.
-- Move extracted contents to a **destination folder**.
+- Move the extracted folder to a **destination folder**.
 - **Delete original `.zip` file once extraction and moving is successful.**
-- Retry or log deletion errors if `.zip` cannot be deleted (e.g., locked by another process).
+- Retry or log deletion errors if `.zip` cannot be deleted.
-- Process runs continuously until manually stopped or container shut down.
+- Process runs continuously until manually stopped.
-- Support multiple `.zip` files being processed concurrently.
-- Process leftover `.zip` files present at container startup.

 ### Out of Scope
 - Monitoring file types other than `.zip`.
 - Handling password-protected `.zip` files.
-- Handling severely corrupted `.zip` files (will log and skip).
+- Handling corrupted `.zip` files beyond logging and skipping.
-- Complex folder structures beyond one level of nesting.
+- Flattening folder structures inside the zip (now preserved).

 ---

 ## 3. Functional Requirements

-1. **Folder Monitoring** – Dockerized process continuously watches the source folder.
+1. **Folder Monitoring** – Process must continuously poll the source folder for new `.zip` files.
-2. **Startup Scan** – Any `.zip` files present at container start are processed automatically.
-3. **File Validation** – Only `.zip` files trigger processing.
+2. **File Validation** – Only `.zip` files trigger processing.
-4. **Extraction Logic** – Flatten folder structure if needed, move files to destination.
+3. **Extraction Logic** – Each `.zip` is extracted into `DEST_DIR/<zip_name>/`.
+Folder structure inside `.zip` is preserved.
-5. **File Handling** – Delete `.zip` after success; retry if locked, log errors if deletion fails.
+4. **File Handling** – Delete `.zip` after success; retry if locked, log errors if deletion fails.
-6. **Concurrency** – Multiple `.zip` files can be processed simultaneously (configurable via `MAX_WORKERS`).
-7. **Continuous Operation** – Run as Docker container, restart on failure.
+5. **Continuous Operation** – Runs as a Docker container, compatible with Windows volumes.
-8. **Graceful Shutdown** – Container handles SIGTERM/SIGINT signals, finishing ongoing `.zip` processing before exiting.

 ---

 ## 4. Non-Functional Requirements

-- Detect `.zip` files within **2 seconds** of arrival.
+- Detect `.zip` files **within polling interval** (default 10 seconds).
 - Handle multiple `.zip` files concurrently.
-- Process `.zip` files left in the folder after downtime.
 - Continue operation even if one file is corrupted.
-- Configurable via **environment variables**:
-  - `SOURCE_DIR`
-  - `DEST_DIR`
-  - `RETRY_INTERVAL`
-  - `MAX_RETRIES`
-  - `OVERWRITE_POLICY`
-  - `MAX_WORKERS`
+- Configurable paths, retry intervals, overwrite policy, and scan interval.
-- Runs inside Docker on **Windows 10+ or Linux hosts**.
+- Runs on Windows 10 and above in Docker.
-- Logs rotation with max size 5MB, 3 backups.
+- Logs both to file and console.

 ---

 ## 5. User Stories

-- **As a user**, I want `.zip` files in my monitored folder to be automatically extracted.
+- **As a user**, I want `.zip` files in my monitored folder to be automatically extracted into their own folder.
-- **As a user**, I want nested folders inside the `.zip` to be flattened.
+- **As a user**, I want nested folders inside the `.zip` to be preserved.
 - **As a user**, I want the `.zip` file deleted after extraction.
 - **As a user**, I want the system to gracefully handle locked files.
 - **As a user**, I want multiple `.zip` files processed at the same time.
 - **As a user**, I want leftover `.zip` files processed automatically after downtime.
-- **As a user**, I want the process to run continuously in the background inside Docker.
+- **As a user**, I want the process to run continuously in the background.

 ---